 Between the vibro- versus electro-tactile stimulation and the three placement options, this project has the possibilities of six different designs.
 Both designs that involve the in the ear placement were eliminated due to the complexity involved with a smaller area for placement.
-The other elimination was vibro-tacile placed on the neck.
+The other option eliminated was vibro-tacile placed on the neck.
 The neck bone conductivity is far lower than that of behind the ear.
-In order to stimulate the user, the placement on the neck would require larger vibrators.
-These vibrators would require more power and would be less aesthetically appealing, which are two things that are important to the design specifications.